simonewebdesign/elm-new/README.md

 # elm-new

-An unopinionated tool for initializing an Elm 0.17 project.
+A CLI tool that generates a file hierarchy for starting a new Elm project.
 Inspired by `mix new` and `rails new`.

 ## Installation